Shree2244/Signal-and-Image-Processing/README.md

 6. **Thickening:** Increases object thickness, useful for noise robustness or connecting nearby objects.
 7. **Hole Filling:** Using dilation and erosion in sequence to fill gaps or holes within objects.
 8. **Boundary Extraction:** Identifies and extracts object boundaries, essential for isolating regions or detecting changes in images.
-9. **Edge Detection:** Using convolution techniques to detect edges on images with and without in-built functions.
+9. **Edge Detection:** Using convolution techniques to detect vertical, horizontal, diagonal edges on images with and without in-built functions.